Testing for the Network Small-World Property: The intersection criteria and testing procedure

 We propose a multiple testing procedure with two test statistics $[C,L]$, which we call the \textit{intersection test}.
 In particular we reject the null hypothesis if,

 for suitable choices of $K_1$ and $K_2$.
-The quantities $K_1$ and $K_2$ are either high quantiles of the null hypothesis sampling distribution or quantities which are ``high" in comparison to the null hypothesis sampling distribution.
+The cutoff $K_1$ is chosen to be a high quantile of the null hypothesis sampling distribution, while $K_2$ is set to a value that is high in comparison to the null hypothesis sampling distribution.

 To provide an intuition for the test consider the case when the null model is the ER model.
-When the network is generated from the ER model, the first event is low-probability, the second event is high-probability, which means the intersection event is low-probability and therefore we fail to reject.
-On the other hand, when the the network is generated from the Newman-Watts model with mixing parameter $\beta$, the first event is high-probability (since clustering is greater), the second event is high-probability (distances are still small), which means the intersection event is high-probability and therefore we reject.
-However, When the the network is generated from a pure lattice, the first event is high-probability (since clustering is greater), the second event is low-probability (distances are much higher than ER), which means the intersection event is low-probability and therefore we fail to reject.
+Therefore the quantities $K_1$ and $K_2$ are chosen according to the distribution of $C$ and $L$ under the ER model.
+When the observed network is actually generated from the ER model, the first event is low-probability, and the second event is high-probability, which means the intersection event is low-probability.
+Therefore we fail to reject.
+On the other hand, when the observed network is generated from the Newman-Watts model with mixing parameter $\beta \neq \{0,1\}$, the first event is high-probability (since clustering is greater), the second event is high-probability (distances are still small), which means the intersection event is high-probability and therefore we reject.
+Finally, when the observed network is generated from a pure lattice, the first event is high-probability (since clustering is greater), the second event is low-probability (distances are much higher than ER), which means the intersection event is low-probability and therefore we fail to reject.
 Thus the intersection test ensures we have the correct decision under all three scenarios (Table \ref{tab:intuition}).